Illegal Dumping Prevention

 • Projects must include prevention measures to reduce the illegal dumping problem.
 The selection process will favour projects that show an integrated approach towards preventing and targeting illegal dumping (i.e. they use more than one of the approaches listed in the Illegal Dumping Prevention Strategy 2022- 2027).

-• Applicants must provide baseline data on the illegal dumping problem within their jurisdiction (for example, within a local government area if the applicant is a local council).
+• Applicants must provide baseline data on the illegal dumping problem within their jurisdiction (for example, within a local government area if the applicant is a local council) and/or in the area or the type of dumping that will be addressed by the proposed project.
+For instance, if your project is targeting dumping outside Multi Unit Dwellings or around commercial centres in an LGA, you will need to demonstrate that you have good data for dumping at these sites.
 If there is no baseline data, please see Stream 1a Establishing illegal dumping baseline data.

 • Spending on clean-up and disposal must not exceed 50% of total grant funding.